 3.)
-Financing with 15% down.
-Yes, this program does exist and it comes with NO Mortgage insurance (portfolio product) which is normally required for financing over 80% of the property’s value.
+Financing with 5-10% down.
+Yes, this program does exist and it comes with NO Mortgage insurance which is normally required for financing over 80-percent of the property’s value.

-Buyers need to only put down $150,000 and should provide a pre-approval letter to the seller; sometimes proof of funds is given to the seller’s listing agent and other information upon request.
+Buyers need to only put down $42,500 and provide a pre-approval letter to the seller; sometimes proof of funds is given to the seller’s listing agent and other information upon request.

 4.)
 Financing with 10% down.
 Sure this program is available too.